The Long and the Short and the Tall (play)

 The Long and the Short and the Tall is a play written by British playwright Willis Hall.

+Set during the Second World War, the play was commissioned by the Oxford Theatre Group and first performed by that company at Cranston Street Hall, Edinburgh from 27 August to 13 September 1958, as part of the Edinburgh Festival Fringe.
+Directed by Peter Dews, this original production used the title The Disciplines of War.
+The play's English premiere happened almost simultaneously, with a run at Nottingham Playhouse from 1 to 13 September, this time under the title Boys, It's All Hell! and directed by Val May.

-Set in the Second World War, the play premiered at the Royal Court Theatre in London in January 1959; it was directed by Lindsay Anderson and starred Peter O'Toole and Robert Shaw.
-It was Anderson's first major production for the Royal Court, transferring to London's West End in April 1959.
+Its title finally adjusted to The Long and the Short and the Tall (a quote from the 1917 song "Bless 'Em All"), the play was produced at the Royal Court Theatre in London on 7 January 1959; it was directed by Lindsay Anderson and starred Peter O'Toole and Robert Shaw.
+It was Anderson's first major production for the Royal Court, transferring to London's West End on 8 April and running until 4 July.

-The play's name comes from the lyrics of the 1917 song "Bless 'Em All".

 A film adaptation was released in 1961.
 Directed by Leslie Norman, it stars Laurence Harvey, Richard Harris, Richard Todd and David McCallum.
-A TV drama followed in 1979 which starred Michael Kitchen, Mark McManus and Richard Morant.
+A television version followed in 1979, starring Michael Kitchen, Mark McManus and Richard Morant.

 Plot

 The play is set in British Malaya in 1942, during the Battle of Malaya.
 The characters are a patrol of British Army soldiers; the play's events take place in an abandoned hut in the middle of the Malayan jungle.
 Tension rises as the patrol's radio malfunctions and a Japanese soldier stumbles upon them.